caktus/django-dry-choices/README.rst

     from django import models

-    from constants import Constants
+    from constants import Constants, C

     class Foo(models.Model):
         STATUSES = Constants(
-            good=('0', 'In good condition'),
+            C(codename='good', value='0', description='In good condition'),
-            okay=('1', 'In okay condition'),
+            C(codename='okay', value='1', description='In okay condition'),
-            poor=('2', 'In poor condition'),
+            C(codename='poor', value='2', description='In poor condition'),
         )

         status = models.CharField(max_length=1, choices=STATUSES.choices(),
                                   default=STATUSES.good)

-Constants are passed to the initializer as keyword arguments.
-For each keyword argument, the keyword is a codename for the constant, and the value is a 2-tuple of the form `(value, description)` where the first element is the value of the constant and the second element is a human-readable description.
+Each constant passed to the initializer specifies a Pythonic codename, a value, and a human-friendly description.
+You may also pass in constants as a 3-tuple of the format `(codename, value, description)`.

-To pass the constants to the `choices` argument of a field, use the `choices()` method of the `Constants` instance.
+To pass the constants to the `choices` argument of a field, use the `get_choices()` method of the `Constants` instance.
+Choices will be in the same order as the constants were passed into the initializer.

 Each codename is available directly on the `Constants` instance::